Sidharth-e/MoAI/client/README.md

 This is the frontend for the MoAI project, built with Next.js, React, and TypeScript.
 It provides a modern, authenticated chat interface, settings, and integration with backend AI services.

 ## Features
-- Secure authentication (NextAuth.js, JWT)
+- Azure AD Secure authentication (NextAuth.js, JWT)
 - Chat interface with threads and message history
 - Markdown and code block rendering
 - Search and create chat threads